umati/Showcase/Organization.md

 #### Obligations of participants (C) supplying components

-- Participants (C) without connected machines must verifiably offer support to other participants (M) for the connectivity via the umati interface.
+- Participants (C) without connected machines must verifiably offer support to other participants (M) for the connectivity to the umati.app.

 #### Obligations of participants (A) showing applications